Ernst Barlach

 Ernst Heinrich Barlach (2 January 1870 – 24 October 1938) was a German expressionist sculptor, medallist, printmaker and writer.
-Although he was a supporter of the war in the years leading to World War I, his participation in the conflict made him change his position, and he is mostly known for his sculptures protesting against the war.
+Although he was a supporter of the war in the years leading to World War I, his participation in the conflict made him change his position, and he is mostly known for his sculptures protesting against it.
 This created many conflicts during the rise of the Nazi Party, when most of his works were confiscated as degenerate art.
 Stylistically, his literary and artistic work would fall between the categories of twentieth-century Realism and Expressionism.

 Biography

 Youth

-Barlach was born in Wedel, Holstein, the oldest of the four sons of Johanna Luise Barlach (née Vollert, 1845–1920) and the physician Dr. Georg Barlach (1839–1884).
+Barlach was born in Wedel, Holstein, Kingdom of Prussia, the oldest of the four sons of Johanna Luise Barlach (née Vollert, 1845–1920) and the physician Dr. Georg Barlach (1839–1884).
 His early childhood was spent in Schönberg (Mecklenburg), where his father had practiced since 1872.
 In the fall of 1876, the family moved to Ratzeburg, where Barlach attended primary school.
 When his father died, early in 1884, the family returned to Schönberg, where Barlach attended secondary school.
 Barlach came from a Lutheran home.